Ghana Empire: Koumbi Saleh

-The empire's capital is believed to have been at Koumbi Saleh on the rim of the Sahara desert.
+A 17th-century chronicle written in Timbuktu, the Tarikh al-fattash, gave the name of the empire's capital as "Koumbi".
 According to the description of the town left by Al-Bakri in 1067/1068, the capital actually consisted of two cities 6 mi apart but "between these two towns are continuous habitations", so that they might be said to have merged into one.
+The most common identification for this capital is the site of Koumbi Saleh on the rim of the Sahara desert.

 El-Ghaba

 According to al-Bakri, the major part of the city was called El-Ghaba and was the residence of the king.
 It was protected by a stone wall and functioned as the royal and spiritual capital of the Empire.
 It contained a sacred grove of trees in which priests lived.
 It also contained the king's palace, the grandest structure in the city, surrounded by other "domed buildings".
 There was also one mosque for visiting Muslim officials.
 (El-Ghaba, coincidentally or not, means "The Forest" in Arabic.)